First Year Teacher Mentorship & Support

 First Year teachers are supported throughout the school year in very specific ways.
-Wylie ISD has created, and continues to refine, a Mentor Program to help guide new to the classroom teachers.
-First, each first year teacher is assigned a veteran teacher to act as their mentor.
+Wylie ISD has created and continues to refine, a Mentor Program to help guide new classroom teachers.
+First, each first-year teacher is assigned a veteran teacher to act as their mentor.
 The mentor receives training prior to the school year beginning to better understand their role.
 They are trained in mentoring strategies, as well as instructional coaching.
 Mentors are required to meet with a district representative throughout the school year to continue training.

 - Classroom Management

 - Student Discipline

 In First Year Teacher Academy, first-year teachers are given time to observe other teachers, as well as their mentor.
 Time is given to ask questions, run through scenarios, and see others in action in areas they feel they may need support.
 A district representative stays in continual contact with first-year teachers to ensure needs are being met.